thilak-tp/vss-snapshot-restore-utility/README.md

 # Microsoft Windows Volume Shadow Copy Snapshot Restore Utility
-A Microsoft Windows Volume Shadow Copy snapshot restore utility that restores the snapshot to a given drive, written in C++
+A Microsoft Windows Volume Shadow Copy snapshot restore utility written in C++ that restores the snapshot to a given drive.